mitdbg/datascienceclass/spring_2022/lab_1/README.md

 CREATE INDEX ix_crew_person_id ON crew (person_id);
 ```

+### Output Format
+For each question, we will specify both the order of the output columns and the order of the output rows.
+These must be strictly respected for the autograder to work.
+For Pandas, you must use `dataframe.reset_index()` before outputting the dataframe as we showed in the tutorial.
+It does not matter how you name the columns as long as they are in the correct order.

 ### Questions
 #### SQL and Pandas
 For each of these questions, you get half the points for getting each implementation correctly.
 For full credit, both implementations should be correct.

-1. (Simple aggregation and ordering, 5 pts) Compute the number of distinct actors and actresses in the dataset.
-Use the crew table.
+1. (Simple aggregation and ordering, 5 pts) Using the crew table, compute the number of distinct actors and actresses.
 Return the category (`actor` or `actress`) and the count.
 Order by category (asceding).
 2. (Simple filtering and join, 5 pts) Find the action TV shows (`titles.type=tvSeries` and `titles.genres` contains `Action`) released in 2021, a rating >= 8 with at least 100 votes.
 Return title_id, name, and rating.
 Order by rating (descending), name (asceding) to break ties.
 3. (Simple aggregation and join, 10 pts) Find the movie (`titles.type=movie`) with the most amount of actors and actresses.
 If multiple movies qualify are tied, return the one with the alphabetically smallest name.
 Return the title_id, primary title, and number of actors.
 4. (Simple subquery/CTE, 10 pts) Find the movie with the most amount of actors and actresses.
 Unlike in question (3), you should return all such movies.
-Again, return the primary title and number of actors.
+Again, return the title_id, primary title and number of actors.
 Order by name (ascending).
 5. (Subqueries/CTEs, 10 pts) Find the actors/actresses who played in the largest number of movies.
-Use the crew and people table.
 The result set may contain one or many persons.
 Return the category ('actor' or 'actress'), the name, and the number of appearances.
-Order the result by name (ascending).
+Order the result by name (ascending) if there are multiple people.
+Use the `people` table to get the name of actors.
-6. (Subqueries/CTEs, 15 pts) Find the actors/actresses with at least 5 movies, that have the highest average ratings on their movies.
-Return the name, the number of titles, the average rating and the total number of votes for these ratings.
+6. (Subqueries/CTEs, 15 pts) Find the actors/actresses with at least 5 movies that have the highest average ratings on their movies.
+Return the name, the number of titles, the average rating.
 Order the result by average rating (descending), name (ascending).

 #### SQL Only
-1. (SQL Only: Simple window function, 5 pts) Rank the movies, TV Shows released in 2021 with a rating >= 8 with at least 100 votes.
+7. (SQL Only: Simple window function, 5 pts) Rank the movies, TV Shows released in 2021 with a rating >= 8 with at least 100 votes.
 Movies and TV shows should receive separate rankings.
 Order by type (`movie` or `tvSeries`, ascending), then rating (descending), then name (ascending) to break ties.
 Return the type, name, rating and rank.
-2. (SQL Only: Window Functions, 10 pts) For each year, find the top 3 actors that appear in the most number of above average movies (with a rating >= 5).
+8. (SQL Only: Window Functions, 10 pts) For each year, find the top 3 actors that appear in the most number of above average movies (with a rating >= 5).
 If multiple actors are tied in the top , return all of them.
-Return the name, number of above average movies, and the ranking.
+Return the year, the name, number of above average movies, and the ranking.
 Sort by year (ascending), ranking (ascending) and name (ascending) to break ties.
-3. (SQL Only: Recursive CTEs, 10 pts) Find the genres of movies with the highest average rating.
+9. (SQL Only: Recursive CTEs, 10 pts) Find the genres of movies with the highest average rating.
 Note that the text `Action,Thriller` should be treated as two genres (`Action` and `Thriller`).
 You may reuse the [recursive CTE csv parser](https://stackoverflow.com/questions/24258878/how-to-split-comma-separated-value-in-sqlite).
 Return the genre and the average rating.
 Sort by average rating (descending) and genre (ascending) to break ties.
+Be sure to filter out the null genre (`genres='\N'`).
-4. (SQL Only: Recursive CTEs, 15 pts) Degrees of separation.
+10. (SQL Only: Recursive CTEs, 10 pts) Degrees of separation.
 Recursively compute the set of actors that contains:
-        1. Samuel L. Jackson (person_id='nm0000168')
+        * Samuel L. Jackson (person_id='nm0000168')
-        2. Actors who played with Samuel L. Jackson, played with someone who played with him, and so on.
+        * Actors who played with Samuel L. Jackson in 2021, played with someone who played with him in 2021, and so on.
+Return the person_id, and the name ordered by name.
+This query should take no longer than 5 minutes to run (ours takes 2.5 minutes).
+Make sure you understand the difference between `UNION` and `UNION ALL` in recursive CTEs.

 ### TODO: Fill in questions and submission instructions.